LaunchCodeEducation/java-web-development/docs/_sources/chapters/sql-part1/exercises.rst.txt

    name in the file tree.

 Good.
 You are set up for this lesson's practice.
 Complete the following exercises in the *Query* tab of MySQLWorkbench.
+If no query tab is currently open in the editor, select *File --> New Query Tab*.

 .. admonition:: Tip